 Music at the Cannery features live music on Friday evenings in the summer at the Gulf of Georgia Cannery National Historic Site in Richmond‘s Steveston Village.

-Music at the Gulf of Georgia Cannery in 2019
+Music at the Gulf of Georgia Cannery

 The Gulf of Georgia Cannery NHS is a museum that showcases the salmon canning-related history of Steveston Village.
 In the summer it’s also the venue for performances by a different local band each week.